Jackie Bradley Jr.: Minor leagues

+Major leagues

 2013

 Entering 2013, Bradley ranked 32nd overall on the MLB.com Top 100 Prospects list.
 After an outstanding spring training, on March 31, manager John Farrell announced that Bradley would be the Opening Day left fielder on April 1 at Yankee Stadium.
 Although he went hitless in two at-bats, Bradley had three walks, scored two runs, drove in one run, and made a couple of hustle plays on the basepath and in the field in the Red Sox' 8–2 win over the New York Yankees.

 Bradley went 3-for-31 with three RBIs in Boston before being optioned to the Triple-A Pawtucket Red Sox on April 19; Bradley was demoted to accommodate David Ortiz, who started the 2013 season on a rehab assignment, recovering from a right Achilles injury.
 Bradley was recalled on May 29.
 He hit his first career home run on June 4 against the Texas Rangers.
 Bradley was optioned back to Pawtucket on June 8 when Shane Victorino was activated from the disabled list.
 He was recalled again on July 9, and optioned back to Pawtucket on July 14.
 He was recalled on September 7.
 In 37 Major League games of 2013, Bradley batted .189 with three home runs, 10 RBI, and two stolen bases.
 The Red Sox finished the year with a 97–65 record and clinched the AL East division.
 Bradley was not on Boston's postseason roster as the team went on to win the 2013 World Series.